Isaiah Wright: Washington Football Team

 Wright was signed by the Washington Football Team as an undrafted free agent on April 28, 2020.
-Wright made his NFL debut on September 13, 2020 in the season opener against the Philadelphia Eagles, playing ten snaps on special teams.
+Wright made his NFL debut on September 13 in the team's season opener against the Philadelphia Eagles, playing ten snaps on special teams.
 Two weeks later, in a game against the Cleveland Browns, he recorded the first four catches of his NFL career, for a total of 24 yards.
 He finished his rookie season with 27 receptions for 197 yards.

-On August 31, 2021, Wright was waived by Washington.
+On August 31, 2021, Wright was waived by Washington as a part of final roster cuts.

 Toronto Argonauts

-On April 6, 2022 Wright signed a contract with the Toronto Argonauts of the Canadian Football League (CFL).
-He was released by the Argos on September 27, 2022.
+On April 6, 2022, Wright signed a contract with the Toronto Argonauts of the Canadian Football League (CFL).
+He was released by the Argonauts on September 27.
 Wright played in five games for the Argonauts, making two receptions for 26 yards.
 He also returned 10 punts for 58 yards and seven kickoffs for 169 yards.